furixturi/nodeschool_learnyounode/README.md

 	})
 	```

+	A source `Stream` can be piped into a destination `Stream`.

-	The bl can have a `Stream` piped in to it and do the data collection for you.
+	Here the bl function can have a `Stream` piped in to it and do the data collection for you.
 Once the stream ended, a callback with the signature `function( err, data )` will be fired with the collected data.

 ## 9. JUGGLING ASYNC